 Conversely Project Poker is fun for teamwork with a small, tactical development team but is a far too simplistic for prioritizing a complex portfolio.
-We could go on.
-This blog is great if you want learn more.

 Or simply go old school, ignore prioritization and muddle along with 'he who shouts loudest', probably with a side of spreadsheet.
 If you're a small group with a focused goal this may work.
 But if you're a regular organization it probably won't.
 You'll have too Many Projects, and waste time in meetings begging for resource or dodging pointless tasks.
 There may be a committee who get together every month to try and make sense of the chaos, but this is usually a signal that the process isn't working.